 Dear District 11 Residents,

-As always, I look forward to you giving me your input and ideas so that I can better represent your needs.
-I believe with our combined efforts we can work on improving and enhancing our community as well as the lives of all our residents.
+As always, I look forward to your feedback so that I can better represent your interests and needs.
+Together, we can work on improving and enhancing our community as well as the lives of all our residents.

 Should you have any comments, ideas, or concerns, scroll down to the end of this newsletter for my office contact information.